Depreciation and Reserve Bcom Notes

 (1) If the company has created secret reserve, the auditor should have to disclose this fact to the shareholders.

-(2) In case of financial companies such as banking companies and insurance companies where the creation of secret reserves is not prohibited legally, he should try to find out the necessity of creating such a reserve.
+(2) In case of financial companies such as banking companies and insurance companies where the creation of secret reserves is not prohibited legally, (Depreciation and Reserve Bcom Notes) he should try to find out the necessity of creating such a reserve.

 (3) He should also study the articles of association to ascertain the legal implications of creating such a reserve.